sanskritiagr/WinterOfCode/README.md

 Then new centers were made by taking mean of points of that cluster.
 Then this process is repeated till I get same value for centers.
 Then I gave each cluster a label by using the given values for our data Y.
 Though it is unsupervised learning and we are not supposed to calculate accuracy.
 Still I wanted to check my code.
-So, I printed accuracy.
+So, I calculated accuracy.
 #### Accuracy = 42.445%
 ## Neural Network
 This model tries to predict outputs for the given inputs.
 It consist of 1 input layer, 1 hidden layer and 1 output layer.
+My system was crashing again and again.
+So, I used only 40000 training examples.
 I initialised thetas and biases, then use forward and back propagation to get optimum values.
 Those values of thetas and biases were used to get predicted Y values for testing data.
 ERROR: I am getting only 1 output for ach example in train and test data.